chris-kruining/utilities/README.md

 - [X] Split lazy mode from `Collection` into `LazyCollection` and implement PHP's array functions as generators
 - [ ] Finish inheritance structure
 - [ ] Implement `LazyCollection`
-- [ ] Look into the possibility of turning the lib into an PHP extension with PHP-CPP (simply to improve performance)
-- [ ] Write an SQL syntax parser to allow querying over `Queryable`
 - [X] (Better) implement the `Queryable` interface in a new class so the `Collection` doesn't become bloated